 This item was available for sale in September 2016 on the website blankverso.com (it had also been listed on eBay).
 According to the dealer, Steven Hill, he obtained it in an estate sale, but the family knew nothing of how it had come into their possession.
 While it was listed, pictures of various pages were posted; these are now in the author's files (thanks to Steven Hill).
-The diary was subsequently purchased by a generous Choate Rosemary Hall alumnus, who intends to donate it to the school.
+The diary was subsequently purchased by a generous Choate Rosemary Hall alumnus, who has donated it to the New York Yankees Museum.

 i In addition to Eddie Grant and Burr, the others were Robert "Bun" Troy (killed in action in France); Ralph Sharman (drowned during training in Alabama); Larry Chappell and Harry Glenn (Spanish flu); Newt Halliday (tuberculosis/pneumonia), and Harry Chapman (died from wounds in Missouri).

 ii Annual Report of the Masonic Veteran Association of Illinois, 1914.

 iii The Horseless Age, November 22, 1905: 689.

 iv "Ed Walsh Praises Burr, Former Big Choate Pitcher."
 Meriden (Connecticut) Morning Record, November 7, 1913: 4.